beltoforion/Educational-Javascripts-Typescript/README.md

-# beltoforion.github.io
+# Educational-Javascripts (Typescript Versions)

-This is the demonstration page for the educational javascripts.
+This archive contains the source code of the educational applects used on my webpage http://beltoforion.de.

 This is a new version of the educational javascript repository which has been converted to Typescript.
 I recommend using Visual Studio Code and Chrome for testing and debugging:

 https://code.visualstudio.com